 - Setting a personal example of what they expect of others

-- 90% of participants received Increased LPI observer scores from mentors indicating positive progress in developing leadership skills
+- 90% of participants received increased LPI observer scores, indicating positive progress in developing leadership skills

 - 90% of program participants report achieving at least one of their Individualized program goals

 - Mentors have an increased knowledge of mentoring best practices

 - Mentors have an increased knowledge of how to help others develop the behaviors of effective leadership

 - 90% of Mentors report that they would recommend emerging leaders in the program to their senior leadership, colleagues, and networks

 - 90% of Mentors report that they would recommend mentoring in this program to their friends, colleagues, and/or networks